 Management Training Academies

 Management Training Academies (MTAs) provide tools and training specifically tailored to BC First Nations needs from experts in the core competencies: Records and Information Management (RIM), Policy Development, Human Resource Management (HR), and Financial Management.
-Register for a Coaching Circle.

 Upcoming MTAs